 Dick Tracy vs. Cueball (December 18, 1946)

-Released December 18, 1946: Dick Tracy needs a high society police woman to use as bait for capturing a strangling murderer and his girlfriend Tess Truehart volunteers.
+Released December 18, 1946: (running time 62 minutes) Dick Tracy needs a high society police woman to use as bait for capturing a strangling murderer and his girlfriend Tess Truehart volunteers.

 Produced by Herman Schlom